 Program Description

-The Barrett Law - Cost Sharing Program for concrete repair is a great option for homeowners seeking to partner with the City in having improvements made in their neighborhood.
-This is hosted through the Public Works - Right of Way Department.
-If your sidewalk, drive approach, yard-walk, or curbing are in poor condition, this is provides an option to have it replaced.
-Under this program, the City and the petitioning homeowner (or homeowners) will each pay 50 percent of the cost of the concrete repairs.
-This program takes place annually.
-Petitions can be accepted year-round, though construction takes place in the summer months.
-The City will hire its own contractor to take care of concrete removal and replacement, and restoration.
+The Barrett Law - Cost Sharing Program for concrete repair is a great option for homeowners seeking to replace sidewalk, yard-walk, curbing, or their drive approach in the right of way.
+Under this program, the City and the petitioning homeowner(s) will each pay 50 percent of the cost of the concrete repairs.
+Any trees in the park strip that are impacting infrastructure will be removed at no cost to the homeowner.
+Petitions can be accepted year-round, with construction taking place in the summer months.
+The City will hire a contractor to take care of concrete removal and replacement, and restoration.

 Financing Information